Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Earning time and a half means that you’ll receive 50% more than your regular pay rate.

 Employers who want to offer premium pay rates for holidays worked can increase the amount to double time.
 Earning double time for holiday pay means you’re getting twice your regular hourly rate.
-For example: A $15 hourly rate would turn into $30 an hour.
+For example, a $15 hourly rate would turn into $30 an hour.
+As you can see, you could earn a lot more if your employer offers double time rather than time and a half.

 What holidays are paid time and a half?